syndesisio/syndesis/app/ui/src/app/platform/README.md

 }
 ```

-So we initialize the state in `loading` mode, and populate it as soon as the `UPDATE` action is fired up, which will populate teh already existing state with the payload received plus set the `loading` property to `false`.
+We initialize the state in `loading` mode, and populate it as soon as the `UPDATE` action is fired up, which will populate the already existing state with the payload received and set the `loading` property to `false`.

-With an interface modelling `MetadataState` and a reducer taking care of all the changes in its state, the only step left is to declare these two in order to make application aware of those.
-You just need to open `platform.reducer.ts` and add the interface definition to the platform state definition (the actual Store definition indeed), mapped to a state token and the reducer to the `platformReducer` object that maps state token names with its corresponding reducers
+With an interface modelling `MetadataState` and a reducer taking care of all the changes in its state, the only step left is to declare these two in order to make application aware of them.

+Open `platform.reducer.ts` and add the interface definition to the platform state definition (the actual Store definition indeed).
+We then map a state token and the reducer to the `platformReducer` object, which maps state token names with its corresponding reducers:

 ```typescript
 export interface PlatformState {